Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity

-To enhance the dexterity and reachability of robotic manipulators in unstructured environments and human-centered tasks, researchers have explored two distinct solutions: continuum manipulators and foldable robots, both offering innovative alternatives to traditional articulated manipulators.
-Continuum manipulators, inspired by biological structures such as elephant trunks and octopus arms, achieve smooth, adaptive motion through continuously deformable materials or mechanisms \cite{rus2015soft, russo2023continuum}.
-These systems provide multi-directional bending, enabling exceptional obstacle avoidance and adaptability in unstructured environments \cite{gong2021soft, laschi2012soft}.
-Our previous work has also demonstrated the potential of continuum robots to enhance dexterity in confined spaces.
-For example, a soft wrist design utilizing tendon differential actuation enables human wrist-like dexterity and manipulability for teleoperated swab sampling \cite{zhou2021bis, chen2021toos}.
-By incorporating a tendon-jamming mechanism, the stiffness of the continuum manipulator becomes adjustable while maintaining excellent motion dexterity for operations in confined spaces \cite{zhou2022bioinspired}.
+To address the challenges of dexterity and adaptability in unstructured and human-centered environments, researchers have primarily explored two innovative design paradigms: continuum manipulators and foldable robotic mechanisms.
+Continuum manipulators, inspired by biological systems such as elephant trunks and octopus arms, enable smooth and adaptive motion through continuously deformable bodies or tendon-driven structures \cite{rus2015soft, russo2023continuum}.
+These systems provide inherent compliance and multi-directional bending, making them especially well-suited for navigating complex, cluttered environments \cite{gong2021soft, laschi2012soft}.
+Recent developments in this field have focused on enhancing modeling, control strategies, and task-specific designs for manipulation in constrained and irregular spaces \cite{gong2021soft}.
+Our previous work has contributed to this area through the development of a tendon-driven soft wrist with human-like articulation for teleoperated nasopharyngeal swab sampling \cite{zhou2021bis, chen2021toos}.
+We also introduced a tendon-jamming mechanism to achieve tunable stiffness, allowing the structure to adapt to varying load conditions while maintaining dexterous motion \cite{zhou2022bioinspired}.